Building Chewie Mode with Claude

 Building the Visual System

-The typography follows the same logic as the posters with Inter Black carrying the oversized headlines.
-Source Serif 4 handles body text and IBM Plex Mono appears in navigation and metadata.
+I ran a quick brainstorming session with ChatGPT and landed on Inter Black carrying the oversized headlines.
+Source Serif 4 for body text and IBM Plex Mono appears in navigation and metadata.
+These are modern typefaces that hold similar visual weight as those used in early hip-hop posters.

 Simplifying Solo

 A large part of the work involved removing pieces of the original theme.
 Solo includes several layout options that Chewie Mode doesn't need.
-The typographic and parallax feed variants were removed, along with alternate About page layouts and the built in subscribe form.
+I removed the feed variants, the alternate About page layouts, and the built-in subscribe form.
 I had Claude pull the pagination as well, since I'm locking the homepage to a set of recent posts with tag pages and deep-linking to find older posts.

-I added a projects section to the homepage and pages tagged “Project” appear inside a bordered box labeled “special guests,” which gives projects a dedicated space within the poster layout.
+The projects section lives at the bottom of the homepage and pages tagged “Project” appear inside a bordered box labeled “special guests,” which gives projects a dedicated space within the poster layout.

 One Small Detour

-I did bump up against on small issue with fonts.
+I did bump up against one small issue with fonts.
 Originally the theme used self hosted WOFF2 files.
 When the theme was uploaded to Ghost Pro, the fonts occasionally became corrupted during compression.

-The simpler solution was to switch to Google Fonts and remove the self hosted files.
+The easiest fix was to switch to Google Fonts and remove the self hosted files.
 Content delivery networks such as Cloudflare sometimes compress or transform assets in ways that can interfere with font delivery, so loading the fonts directly from Google avoided the issue.
 From what I was able to find, this is a known issue.
+A little bit of a speed tradeoff but I'm not dealing with heavy traffic here.

 Finishing Details

-I spent the final day of my roughly four day Claude Code pairing sesison on small interaction details.
+I spent the final day of my roughly four day Claude Code pairing session on small interaction details.

 • Buttons use a simple treatment: white background, black border, and uppercase mono text.
 Hover states invert the colors.

 • Homepage headlines highlight on hover by switching to a black background with white text.
-The effect wraps cleanly across multiple lines.
+The effect wraps cleanly across multiple lines and keeps the hip-hop poster feel.

-• Navigation text remains lowercase across breakpoints, and sign in links move to the footer on smaller screens.
+• Navigation text remains lowercase across breakpoints, and sign in links move to the footer on smaller screens if I ever decide to turn it on.

 One last layout bug appeared on pages with very little content but was easy to fix.
 The main content container was not stretching across the page because of a flexbox interaction.
 Adding a single width: 100% declaration resolved the issue.
 Thanks, Claude!